rodrigoalmeida94/ACT_EagleSensing/b_Atmospheric_Correction/b_Atmospheric_Correction.md

 datafiles             -gets all files from source folder checker               -checks for L1C folders

-Functions:
+Functions and Parameters:
-run_sen2cor           -runs all L1C folders taking resolution and directory as argumnets sen2_batch            -runs all L1c folders in parallel using parmap.starmap function taking resolution and directory as arguments
+run_sen2cor           -runs all L1C folders - resolution and product as arguments sen2_batch            -runs all L1c folders in parallel using parmap.starmap function - resolution and source file directory as arguments

 Imports: os, multiprocessing, itertools, parmap